counteractive/o365beat/README.md

 ```

 ### Schema

+**NOTE: Due to a quirk in the libbeat build system, the default config file contains an additional `processors` section that gets merged into the o365beat.yml and shadows these custom ECS processors.
+If you don't see ECS fields, you must manually remove the second `processors` section, or merge the two.**  Please see [this issue](https://github.com/counteractive/o365beat/issues/9) for more information.

 As of v1.2.0, o365beat includes a [processor](https://github.com/elastic/beats/blob/master/libbeat/docs/processors-using.asciidoc#convert) to map the raw API-provided events to Elastic Common Schema ([ECS](https://www.elastic.co/guide/en/ecs/current/index.html)) fields.
 This allows this beat to work with standard Kibana dashboards, including capabilities in [Elastic SIEM](https://www.elastic.co/products/siem).
 Updates in v1.4.0 and v1.4.1 corrected some parsing issues and included at least one more ECS field.